syncfusion-content/javascript-docs/js/PivotChart/Getting-Started.md

 {% endhighlight %}

-The “url” property in OlapChart widget points the service endpoint, where data are processed and fetched in the form of JSON.
-The service used for the OlapChart widget as endpoint are WCF and WebAPI.
+The “url” property in PivotChart widget points the service endpoint, where data are processed and fetched in the form of JSON.
+The service used for the PivotChart widget as endpoint are WCF and WebAPI.

-N> The above "GettingStarted.html" contains WebAPI URL, which is **“../OlapChartService”**.
-Suppose if you are using WCF service, then the URL would look like **“../OlapChartService.svc”**.
+N> The above "GettingStarted.html" contains WebAPI URL, which is **“../PivotChartService”**.
+Suppose if you are using WCF service, then the URL would look like **“../PivotChartService.svc”**.

 ###WebAPI

 **Adding a WebAPI Controller**

-To add a WebAPI controller in your existing Web Application, right-click on the project in Solution Explorer and select **Add > New Item.** In the **Add New Item** window, select **WebAPI Controller Class** and name it as **OlapChartServiceController.cs**.
+To add a WebAPI controller in your existing Web Application, right-click on the project in Solution Explorer and select **Add > New Item.** In the **Add New Item** window, select **WebAPI Controller Class** and name it as **PivotChartServiceController.cs**.
 Finally, click **Add.**

 Now, WebAPI controller is added into your application successfully with the following file.
 The utilization of this file will be explained in the following sections.

-* OlapChartServiceController.cs
+* PivotChartServiceController.cs

 N> While adding WebAPI Controller Class, name it with the suffix “Controller” which is mandatory.
-For example, in the demo the controller is named as “OlapChartServiceController”.
+For example, in the demo the controller is named as “PivotChartServiceController”.

-Next, remove all the existing methods such as “Get”, “Post”, “Put” and “Delete” present inside `OlapChartServiceController.cs` file.
+Next, remove all the existing methods such as “Get”, “Post”, “Put” and “Delete” present inside `PivotChartServiceController.cs` file.

 {% highlight c# %}

-namespace OlapChartDemo
+namespace PivotChartDemo
 {
-    public class OlapChartServiceController: ApiController
+    public class PivotChartServiceController: ApiController
     {

     }